mbarkhau/sbk/lit/030_user_guide.md

 ### Secure Insecure Shares

 Your first concern as the agent should be to secure any secrets that were under the control of the owner.
 Should the owner become incapacitated, there may be a newly added risk to such secrets.
-It might be the case for example, that the owner has a `salt` or some `shares` in their posession or in their home, which are now accessible to relatives or caretakers that may not be trusted by the owner.
+It might be the case for example, that the owner has a `salt` or some `shares` in their possession or in their home, which are now accessible to relatives or caretakers that may not be trusted by the owner.
 There may be keys to a safe or safety deposit box with such secrets.
 You as the trusted agent should secure any and all of these as soon as possible.
 While these secrets were not under your control and you therefore must presume them to have been copied/compromised, this step is nonetheless important in order to minimize risk.

 ### Preparation